NMSU-ISA/ISA/docs/src/numerical/components.md

 # Numerical AM--FM Components

-## Defining a Numerical AM--FM Components
+## Defining a Numerical AM--FM Component

 A **numerical AM--FM component** `𝚿₀` (`numComp`) is parameterized by the discrete-time observation of a (complex-valued) **AM--FM component** `ψ₀` (`AMFMcomp`).
 ```@example